adobe/aem-core-wcm-components/CONTRIBUTING.md

 ## Ways of Contributing

-There are many ways of contributing, from testing and reporting an issue to suggest and coding full components or features.
+There are many ways of contributing, from testing and reporting an issue to suggesting and coding full components or features.
 Below is a summary of some of the best ways to get involved.

 ### Joining Feature Discussions 💭

 You can add your voice to discussions around new and existing component features by commenting on an RTC.
-New components and features that openly invite public comments are marked by an [RTC](https://github.com/adobe/aem-core-wcm-components/labels/rtc) (Request to Comment) label.
+New components and features that openly invite public comment are marked by an [RTC](https://github.com/adobe/aem-core-wcm-components/labels/rtc) (Request to Comment) label.
 We strongly encourage users of the Core Components to bring their own project experience to these issues, as there may be alternative use-cases or requirements that haven't yet been considered.

 ### Joining Developer Discussions 💬